tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/购买公网网络/共享型公网网络计费_intl.md

 2. Calculate the average daily bandwidth peak
 Average daily bandwidth peak equals to the mean of the top 5 daily bandwidth peak values during bandwidth package usage.
 3. Calculate the bandwidth package charge
-	- If the bandwidth package is used for not less than 30 days, the charge=Average daily bandwidth peak * Unit price.
+	- If you used the bandwidth for  30 days or above,  charge=Average daily bandwidth peak * Unit price.
-	- If the bandwidth package is used for less than 30 days, the charge for the bandwidth package in Step 3 is calculated based on the average daily bandwidth peak calculated in Step 2.
+	- If you used the bandwidth less than 30 days, bandwidth package charge in Step 3 is calculated based on the average daily bandwidth peak calculated in Step 2.
 Actual charge=Bandwidth package charge * Actual number of usage days/number of days of the month.